 At the end of the classification process, the Classification Office will send a written Notice of Decision (under section 38 of the Classification Act) to the submitter.
 The Notice of Decision is also sent to the other interested parties.
 It details the findings of the Classification Office's examination of the publication under sections 3, 3A and 3B of the Classification Act.

-Once the Notice of Decision has been sent, the decision is published in the Public Register of Classification Decisions.
+Once the Notice of Decision has been sent, the decision is published in the NZ Register of Classification Decisions.
 The register page includes the classification and a brief summary of reasons for the decision.

 Reviews and reconsiderations